OHC Opens June 30

 All visitors or household groups must complete the COVID-19 screening survey, including the written confirmation that: 1) they do not feel ill or exhibit common COVID-19 symptoms, and 2) they have not knowingly come into contact with an individual who tested positive for COVID-19 within the previous 14 days.

-Indoor visitors are required to wear face coverings if they are physically able to do so, and masks are strongly recommended for history walk participants.
+All visitors to the Monroe House and on our history walks are required to wear face coverings if they are physically able to do so.
 Disposable masks are available at the museum, as supplies last (donations are greatly appreciated to help offset costs of providing this service).
 We also encourage visitors to take advantage of our hand sanitizing station and/or restroom for hand washing before and after the tour.
 We ask all museum patrons to follow social distance guidelines by standing 6 feet apart from individuals not in their immediate familial or familiar group.
 Visitors who do not follow our safety protocols may be refused service and asked to leave.

 Due to limited staff hours, cleaning supplies, and for the protection of our collections and patrons, please understand our daily operations and use of grounds will be limited.
 At this time, we cannot allow groups to congregate in the usual indoor spaces included on the Freedom’s Friends: Underground Railroad and Abolition History Walk (First Church in Oberlin and the Little Red Schoolhouse).
 Picnic tables, the swing, and similar outdoor amenities on the museum grounds will not be available for use at this time, but may be reopened later in the summer.
 Tablets may still be reserved and rented from the Monroe House for our self-guided tours and will be thoroughly disinfected after each use.